Artistic Development Classes

 DIRECTING II / APPLIED ACTING | *Offered Spring 2022

-SHAKESPEAREAN STAGECRAFT |
+SHAKESPEAREAN STAGECRAFT | *Offered Fall 2021

-CHARACTER DEVELOPMENT |
+CHARACTER DEVELOPMENT | *Offered Spring 2021

 Course in intensive character analysis and development.
 Using Stanislavski's Method through Strasberg’s lens, students will understand the motivations and intentions of the character through scene study and monologue work.
 Actors will explore “The Method” by learning how to portray characters from page to stage by imbibing the emotions of the character through asking simple questions such as “Who am I?”
 “Where am I?”
 “What do I want?” and “How will I get it?” as well as other vital yet deceivingly simple queries in which their depth into the world of the character will explode.
-This course will have a showcase performance at the Phelps Hotel at the end of the semester.
+This course will have a showcase performance at the end of the semester.

-INTERMEDIATE ACTING TECHNIQUE |
+INTERMEDIATE ACTING TECHNIQUE | *Offered Fall 2021

 This course concentrates on external tools the actor uses to create different characters as well as dramatic performances on stage.
 Honesty and compelling performance energy are focused on as essential ingredients.
 Mainly based in improvisation technique and cooperative learning, actors will be required to step outside their comfort zone and dive into physical-based acting.
 They will begin to adapt “The Viewpoints” technique developed by NYC theatre professionals, Anne Bogart and Tina Landau, who Judy has taken workshops with.
 This creates genuine and honest physically capable performances by actors through removing of text and breaking down barriers.
 Actors will grow leaps and bounds through this technique.
 Final projects will apply this technique to text through monologue and scene work.
-This course will have a showcase performance at the Phelps Hotel at the end of the semester.
+This course will have a showcase performance at the end of the semester.
 (Saturdays @ 10-11:30 AM)

 DIRECTING III | *Offered Spring 2022

 The culmination of Introduction to Directing and Directing II this course gives feet to our mantra that students lead the way and can have professional resume-building opportunities at Studio Z. Students in this course will work intensely with Robert Moss’ Five Stages of Directing by applying the stages to a One-Act Play of their choosing and by working hand-in-hand with designer(s) from the Introduction to Design course (see below).
 In true theatrical collaboration, the directing students will cast, direct, and work with designer(s) to create a finished product which will be a paid performance for our “Two-Nights of One-Act Plays,” which will be billed as part of our Studio Z season and will perform for a live, paid audience.
 In addition they will have the opportunity to test their work on a “preview” audience during the end of semester showcase performance.
 This is a unique opportunity and one that is normally only incorporated into collegiate-level study.
 Both Introduction to Directing and Directing II are mandatory prerequisites for this course.

-COMEDIC ACTING FOR A MODERN AUDIENCE |
+COMEDIC ACTING FOR A MODERN AUDIENCE | *Offered Spring 2022

 Bring the world of comedic acting to life!
 Any seasoned actor knows, comedy is three times harder to play on stage than tragedy!
 Learn how to interpret comedic scripts and applying the rule of “threes” to specific moments on stage.
 Using the expansive works of the Pulitzer Prize winning playwright, Neil Simon, we will explore the depth of comedy and how it can utilize the Viewpoints and The Method effectively for the actor to interpret the life of the character on stage.
 Introduction to Acting, Intermediate Acting and Character Development are prerequisites for this course.

-ADVANCED ACTING TECHNIQUE |
+ADVANCED ACTING TECHNIQUE | *Offered Spring 2022

 Live the life of an actor by exploring the world of acting through “Meisner’s Technique.”
 This technique forces the actor to “get out of their head” through repetitious exercises and focusing on the other actors as well as the world that surrounds the actor on stage.
 This is a culmination of Stanislavski’s Method and a deeper exploration through Bogart’s Viewpoints.
 It is enriching and enlightening for the actor to capture themselves alive in the moment-to-moment life of the text and the world around them.
 Studying acting can be an enriching experience that also needs to be explored in a safe environment.
 This course embodies both of these for the seasoned actor.
 Introduction to Acting, Intermediate Acting, and Character Development are all mandatory prerequisites for this course.